Skip to main content

 Events

-The Smart Agent emits custom events that you can listen to:
+Smart Agents emits custom events that you can listen to:

 STSmartBotLoaded

-Triggered when the Smart Agent script is loaded and ready to be initialized.
+Triggered when the Smart Agents script is loaded and ready to be initialized.

 <script type="text/javascript">